 Additional Reading: 30,000 Points with the American Express Gold Rewards Card (highest ever bonus!)

 There are also limited time offers offers where you earn a fixed number of points.
 They do parse through your transaction history, so only link credit card accounts you feel comfortable sharing your behaviour.
 Right now, there is also a signup bonus of 2,000 points once you link a card and add invite code g463vw.

-I personally don’t spend much on most of these partners, but I do know friends who spend huge amounts on Starbucks and Uber – so it’s always worth signing up and letting rewards collect without you doing anything – just like my post on Earny a while back.
+I know friends who spend huge amounts on Starbucks and Uber – so it’s always worth signing up and letting rewards collect without you doing anything – just like my post on Earny a while back.